-Furthermore, both for its specialist mortgages and personal loans, the Company uses brokers to source a portion of new loans and is hence exposed to broker-related risks.
+Furthermore, the Company uses brokers to source a portion of new loans and is hence exposed to brokerrelated risks.
 For a description of risks associated with the Company's current relationships with brokers, see "Partners and brokers.".
-Brokers benchmark competing loan products against each other, therefore the Company could experience an increase in competition by other lenders should an increased percentage of potential borrowers use brokers to seek out loans.
+Brokers benchmark competing loan products against each other.
+Therefore, the Company could experience an increase in competition by other lenders should an increased percentage of potential borrowers use brokers to seek out loans.
 Also, if the brokers with which the Company cooperates are unable to successfully compete with other brokers, it would have an adverse effect on the number of potential borrowers referred to the Company by brokers.
-There is a risk that any of the above factors has an adverse effect on the Company's business, financial condition and results of operations.
+This will in turn have an adverse effect on the Company's total loan book and the Company's ability to attract customers in order to generate interest revenue.